OpenShiftDemos/ToucanTTS-RHODS-voice-cloning/Readme.md

 order to be able to generate additional audio content.

 **WARNING AND ACKNOWLEDGEMENT**
 There are serious ethical considerations that come with the use of generative AI technologies.
 Deep-fakes, misinformation, and other challenges abound.
 This content is not presented as an endorsement of any nefarious uses of generative AI.
-It is an experiment with the capabilities of the technology and was done with permission of the voice's owner, Jim.
+It is an experiment with the capabilities of a specific technology and was done with permission of the voice's owner, Jim.

 ## Getting Started with Red Hat OpenShift Data Science
-We have an instance of Red Hat OpenShift Data Science or RHODS that was used for these experiments.
+We have an instance of Red Hat OpenShift Data Science (RHODS) that was used for these experiments.
 RHODS runs on top of OpenShift.
 The OpenShift environment where RHODS is running is configured to allow auto-scaling of the cluster when GPUs are requested.